ianfajardo/tryorthokeys/posts/best-modular-keyboard-for-creatives-work-louder-creator-board.md

 ## If you're a creator, you should get this keyboard

 The Creator Board is perfect for you if you need modularity and customizability.
 Like its name, it's specifically made for creators, designers, and content creators and it does it amazingly.
-Compared to other keyboars, the price tag is a lot higher than others.
-But what you're paying for is customizabiliy and a company that cares about design.
+Compared to other keyboards, the price tag is a lot higher than others.
+But what you're paying for is customizability and a company that cares about design.
 More modules are planned, the creators are proactive with the community.
 Recently, there has been a contest in the community to design a mousepad to sell in their store.

 Even if you already have a keyboard you like, Work Louder is working on a micropad called the Creator Micro that has a similar design.
 They are a fairly new company in the game, but they are already shaking things up in the ortholinear game.
 You can expect great products coming from this company in the future.